-Approximately 1 in 4 children suffer from child abuse or neglect (CAN) at some point in their lives.
+Approximately 1 in 4 children suffer from child maltreatment at some point in their lives.
 The IPRC's researchers work with community partners to improve the safety, permanency, and well-being of children.

-UNC faculty and students created and lead a Child Maltreatment Research and Practice Network to build linkages between local child abuse and neglect researchers and practitioners.
+IPRC is proud to support UNC students in conducting cutting-edge injury and violence prevention research, including the Child Maltreatment Prevention Research and Practice Network.
 Bi-weekly meetings are held to discuss current developments in and bridging the gap between child abuse and neglect research, policy, and practice within the field of child welfare.
 IPRC lead contact: Meghan E. Shanahan, PhD